darshanpandhi/darshanpandhi.github.io/README.md

 ## Authors and Acknowledgements

+Billie Thompson for providing a good readme template.

+I would like to thank
+- **Billie Thompson** whose README template has been instrumental in putting this README together.
-I would like to thank my COMP 3040 group members in Fantastic Five whose suggestions while peer editing have been extremely helpful.
+- **Fantastic Five** group members from COMP 3040 whose suggestions while peer editing have been extremely valuable.

 ## FAQs